a2geek/libvirt-bosh-cpi/README.md

 ## Status

 BOSH director can be stood up.
 Stemcell can now be uploaded.
 A number of BOSH deploys can be done.
-Beware of the defects, however!

-Known defects:
-* After a restart/reboot/power outage, VMs are started but BOSH VM(s) do not always seem to want to start without lots of fiddling.

 Known TODOs:
 * Agent (dynamic) configuration needs to be setup.
 Working on setting up a configuration disk, currently hardcoded to the [OpenStack settings](https://github.com/cloudfoundry/bosh-linux-stemcell-builder/blob/master/stemcell_builder/stages/bosh_openstack_agent_settings/apply.sh):